Featured

 GO: Can you read scores?

-OB: I can't.
-It's as simple as that - my disability limits that.
-People say I have a tremendous capability of learning by ear and memorizing.
-The thing is, I know the music theory really well.
-And I do compose.
-Writing, and reading are completely different processes.
-When I compose, I know what I'm writing.
-And with computer aids, making things really large, I can compose for other people to perform.
-But when a new piece is written for me by another composer, I cannot learn it through my sight.
-Similarly, I cannot see a conductor.
-So that's why, from the beginning of my career as a classical musician, it was clear that I was not going to be an orchestral player.
-That's why I think I became a soloist.
-Lots of composers have written pieces for me incorporating improvisation and instruction based sections.
+OB: I can't, it's as simple as that—my disability prevents it.
+People often say I have an exceptional ability to learn by ear and memorize.
+The truth is, I know music theory very well, and I do compose.
+However, writing and reading are entirely different processes.
+When I compose, I understand what I'm writing.
+With the help of computer aids that enlarge the content, I can create pieces for others to perform.
+But when a new piece is written for me by another composer, I can't learn it through sight.
+Similarly, I can't see a conductor.
+That's why, from the start of my career as a classical musician, it was clear I wouldn't become an orchestral player.
+I believe that's one of the reasons I became a soloist.
+Many composers have written pieces for me that incorporate improvisation and instruction-based sections.

 From Oğuz Büyükberber’s Book “Spiral", published on Donemus

-EA: Being a classically trained clarinet player, but also an electronic musician, can you talk about the different aspects of accessibility in classical music versus electronic music and tools being used in these disciplines accordingly?
+EA: As a classically trained clarinet player and an electronic musician, can you talk about the different aspects of accessibility in classical music versus electronic music, as well as the tools used in these disciplines?

 Photo by Yonga Sun "Creating Repeatable melodic improvisation on modular synthesisers” Masterclasses at ArtEZ Conservatory, Enschede NL

-EA: Would you say that the environment of electronic music, contemporary music, outside of the classical realm is more accessible to people with visual impairment?
+EA: Would you say that the environment of electronic music and contemporary music outside the classical realm is more accessible to people with visual impairments?

-EA: That is the bottom line - we have the technology now, so at the end of the day, it's just about having a conversation with visually impaired people and giving accessibility a thought when developing new interfaces.
+EA: That’s the bottom line—we have the technology now, so at the end of the day, it’s just about having conversations with visually impaired people and considering accessibility during the development of new interfaces.

-EA: I think it's really interesting that you work with visual art - can you explain what differs how you express your ideas via these very different mediums?
-How do you compartmentalise visual arts and music?
+EA: I find it fascinating that you work with visual art.
+Can you explain how you express your ideas differently through these two very distinct mediums?
+How do you compartmentalize visual art and music?

-OB: What fascinates me in music compared to visual arts, is that in visual arts every gesture drawn remains present even if other gestures are added.
-Oil paintings are a different story, because you can erase gestures, but when you're drawing, you're accumulating information.
-Even the very first information remains observable when the drawing is completed.
-Whereas in music, if you play a piece of music for 10 minutes, what you played at any given moment, is not there after you played it.
-Physically...
+OB: What fascinates me about music compared to visual art is that, in visual art, every gesture you draw remains present, even as new gestures are added.
+Oil painting is a bit different because you can erase or paint over gestures, but with drawing, you're constantly accumulating information.
+Even the very first marks remain visible when the drawing is complete.

 EA: It exists in real time.